 The Mary Isabel Sibley Fellowship is awarded alternatively in the fields of Greek and French.
 The $20,000 award is to be used to support the scholar over the course of one year.

 Korean Government Support Program for Foreign Exchange Students

 Sponsored by the National Institute for International Education Development, about 500 scholarships are offered for either six or twelve months.
-Scholarships include funds for the following; living expenses, reserve fund, roundtrip airfares and medical insurance premium.
-Applications dates are in January and August.
+Scholarships include funds for the following: living expenses, reserve fund, roundtrip airfares and medical insurance premium.
+Application dates are in January and August.

 TaLK, Teach and Learn in Korea – Exchange Student Program

 Sponsored by the Korean Ministry of Education, Science and Technology and affiliated with the National Institute for International Education Development, the TaLK program offers a wonderful and rewarding opportunity for students from English-speaking countries.
 Participating students will be given the prospect to explore the rich, vibrant culture and dynamism of Korea, while at the same time offering their knowledge of English to Korean provincial areas where exposure to the English language is not taken for granted.
 For more information visit the websites below.